tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 ```
 This command generated an `API.ts` file in my `src/` directory as well as `mutations.ts` and `queries.ts` in `src/graphql`.

 In order for my React app to connect to my GraphQL API, I'll need to provide it the API endpoint and authentication information.
-However, I don't want to commit these authentication secrets into my source code because then it is publically available to anyone looking at my GitHub repository.
-Instead, I created an Object that reads in the authentication secrets from a `.env` file using []`create-react-app`'s Environment Variables feature](https://create-react-app.dev/docs/adding-custom-environment-variables/#adding-development-environment-variables-in-env).
+However, I don't want to commit these authentication secrets into my source code.
+Committing secrets to source code allows anyone to see these secrets by just looking at my GitHub repository.
+Instead, I created an Object that reads in the authentication secrets from a `.env` file using [`create-react-app`'s Environment Variables feature](https://create-react-app.dev/docs/adding-custom-environment-variables/#adding-development-environment-variables-in-env).
+If you are a more knowledgable reader, you will realize that the API key still gets baked into my build web-app and is accessible to anyone who looks at the JavaScript code of the web-app.
+If I really wanted to be secure, I could use something like Cognito to force users to authenticate with my API before using it, however that is not the experience I want.

 My `.env` file looked like this (information redacted):
 ```